 - Oral: In this form, all partners make an agreement with mutual consent but in verbal form instead of written format.

-For the registration of a partnership firm, it is compulsory to follow the law and make the agreement of partnership deed with stamp paper and submit to the registry.
+For the registration of a partnership firm, it is compulsory to follow the law and make the agreement of partnership deed with stamp paper and submit it to the registry.

 Basic Contents of Partnership Deed Agreement.

 1-Commencing and Operating Date:

 In Deed, it should be mentioned when the agreement is being made and the starting date of the partnership.
 This helps from any legal action before starting date of partnership.

 The trade name should be decided by all partners with their consent.
 The name should be that which is available and not registered by any other.
 The name should not contradict the business activities.
 Example Construction business name should not lead to oil business image.